Zylann/gdscript_performance/README.md

 - Scale benchmarks: these are run individually.
 They measure speed and memory for a given metric over time.
 For example, how many bunnies can Godot render before getting under 15 fps.

-You will also notice there are 3 projects which contain almost identical tests.
+You will also notice there are multiple projects which contain almost identical tests.
-This is because major versions of Godot introduce big compatibility changes, and trying to keep the same project for all is a hassle.
+This is because major versions of Godot introduce compatibility changes, and trying to keep the same project for all is a hassle.
 However, some scripts can be copied more safely because Godot differences are centralized into a `polyfills.gd` script, which wraps functions.
+That also means the version containing the most tests is the one for the latest Godot version, while previous ones are legacy and backports.

 Running tests